-Despite all the challenges that we have highlighted above, our staff under difficult and trying conditions, will ensure that our people are attended to and their enquiries and complaints were resolved.
-Both the employment services officials and inspectors will ensure that work-seekers and workers are placed in employment opportunities and also received their hard earned wages respectively.
+Despite all the challenges that we have highlighted above, our staff under difficult and trying conditions, will ensure that our people are attended to and their enquiries and complaints are solved.
+Both the employment services officials and inspectors will ensure that work-seekers and workers are placed in employment opportunities and also receive their hard earned wages respectively.